kadena-community/kadena.js/.changeset/wild-pets-deliver.md

 '@kadena/client-utils': minor
 ---

-Added safeTransfer which needs both sender and receiver signs
+Add safeTransfer which requires both sender and receiver to sign